lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

 OpenChannelSync is a synchronous version of the OpenChannel RPC call.
 This call is meant to be consumed by clients to the REST proxy.
-As with all other sync calls, all byte slices are instead to be populated as hex encoded strings.
+As with all other sync calls, all byte slices are intended to be populated as hex encoded strings.

 ```shell

 ```